WalletScrutiny/WalletScrutinyCom/_android/eu.crystalwallet.app.md

 ## The App

-The app is a multi-currency wallet with the ability to make 12-word seed backups.
-Initial loading screen allows users to "Create a Wallet" or "Restore Wallet".
+The app is a multi-currency wallet with the ability to provide a 12-word seed backup and restore from them.
+The initial loading screen allows users to "Create a Wallet" or "Restore Wallet".
+It is self-custodial.

 ## Verdict

 Searching the appID _'eu.crystalwallet.app'_ on Github [yielded 0 results in the repositories](https://github.com/search?q=eu.crystalwallet.app&type=repositories).
+This means that even though the app may be **self-custodial**, having the **source code unavailable** for review makes the app **not verifiable**.